 If you’re looking for a DIY update for your bathroom that you can start in and finish in one weekend (and I mean one weekend where you have normal life going on…not one weekend where the whole crew comes in and finishes a house in one weekend…seriously, how do they even do that!?) – this is it!

 This tutorial on how to install a faux shiplap wall contains affiliate links, but nothing that I wouldn’t wholeheartedly recommend anyway!
 Read my full disclosure here.

 Scary…I know!
-Since then, we (by that I mean Logan…most of the hard work was done while I was pregnant so I had a good excuse for not being able to help a lot….if you see the size of this bathroom, there definitely wouldn’t have been room for him and me/my big ‘ol belly) have skim coated the walls…which is just a fancy word for making the texture smooth.
+Since then, we (by that I mean Logan…most of the hard work was done while I was pregnant so I had a good excuse for not being able to help a lot…if you see the size of this bathroom, there definitely wouldn’t have been room for him and me/my big ‘ol pregnant belly) have skim coated the walls…which is just a fancy word for making the texture smooth.
 The texture throughout the entire house was hideous.
-It looked like someone took dry wall mud and had a splatter paint party.
+It looked like someone took drywall mud and had a splatter paint party.

 A few weeks ago we got a little DIY bug.
 Logan and I have both been going kind of stir crazy with the bad weather all winter (Spring, please hurry up already).

 So there they stayed behind the toilet collecting dust and clutter.
-After getting Logan to sit down and watch some Fixer Upper with me and then showed him my friend’s faux shiplap wall from Making Joy and Pretty Things (you gotta check it out!), I finally convinced him that shiplap is a necessity.
+After getting Logan to sit down and watch some Fixer Upper with me and then I showed him my friend’s faux shiplap wall from Making Joy and Pretty Things (you gotta check it out!), I finally convinced him that shiplap is a necessity.

-Are you ready to see how to install a faux shiplap wall?
+Ready to see how to install a faux shiplap wall?

 Here’s the supplies for the faux shiplap wall.